Øster Farimagsgade 5 opg. B

 - Participatory research with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026) project website

-- Intervention study co-creating guidelines and associated training to help birth attenddants in Tanzania delivet safe care at bith (CO-I, funded by the Danish Ministry of Foreign Affairs, 2019-2024)
+- Intervention study co-creating guidelines and associated training to help birth attenddants in Tanzania deliver safe care at bith (CO-I, funded by the Danish Ministry of Foreign Affairs, 2019-2024)

 Undervisnings- og vejledningsområder

-Morten runs two qualitative methods courses for Public Health students and supervises dissertation and thesis work in his areas of expertise.
-He currently supervises nine PhD students.
+I am the course convenor of two qualitative research methods courses and supervises dissertation and thesis work in my areas of expertise.